Circulating fluidized bed: Advantages and limitations

 Wet flue gas desulfurization (Wet FGD) has typically been used to capture the pollutants gas.
 However, this machinery is expensive, hard to maintain and takes a lot of space in power plant.
 Wet FGD uses lot of water, however only marginal metals like mercury and acid gases such as HCl, HF, SO2 and SO3 can be captured.

 The use of CFB's and dry scrubbers in the Virginia City Hybrid Energy Center allows it to capture up to 99.6% of the SO2 emitted.

 The new technology of circulating fluidized bed scrubber (CFBS) was introduced circa 1984.
 The turbulator wall design will ensure a perfect mixing and the ability to capture various pollutants.
 The used of alloy metals had been replaced with a carbon steel design, reducing the installation cost.
 It also comes in a compact size thus the capital costs could be reduced.
 The water usage can also be reduced with the design of plug-free water spray nozzles.
 The CFBS can undergo a self-cleaning process, reducing the cost of maintenance.
 The operating temperature is lower thus the production of the nitrogen oxides, a contributor to smog, is lower.

-Despite of all the advantages, the CFBS is limited to 400 MW per unit.
+Despite all the advantages, the CFBS is limited to 400 MW per unit.
 The limestone used in the CFBS is expensive and must be kept either in a concrete or steel silo rather than a pile[8].
 Besides that, this machinery also produces a by-product, for instance CaCl that do not have many uses due to its properties.

 Another type of CFB is circulating fluidized bed gasification (CFBG), which is preferable to other type of gasifiers.
 CFBG has a high mass and heat transfer rate as well as high efficient gas-solid contacting.
 At low operating temperature of CFBG, a longer residence time of solid can be achieved leading to a higher gasification yield.
 CFBG process is more energy efficient as it is an endothermic process.
 Only the required heat will be generated to maintain the process at the optimum temperature.
 Practically, all the heat produced will be utilized throughout all the processes, as it is an adiabatic and isothermal process.